 I supervise Masters’ and Doctoral students and also contribute to the postgraduate student development programme for Postgraduate Research students.

-My research interests include student learning experiences (learning transitions, engagement and attrition) and technolgy enhanced learning.
+My research interests include student learning experiences (learning transitions, engagement and attrition), experiences of First-Generation students and technolgy enhanced learning.

 Visiting Academic at Deakin University, Melbourne, Australia - 2015.